Yaw Penxe

-Yaw Osei Penxe (born 3 April 1997) is a South African rugby union player currently playing for the in the Pro14.
+Yaw Osei Penxe (born 3 April 1997) is a South African rugby union player currently playing for the in the United Rugby Championship.
 He usually plays as a winger.

 Rugby career

 At high school level, Penxe represented Border twice at the premier high schools rugby union tournament in South Africa, the Under-18 Craven Week.
 He played for a Border Country Districts team at the 2014 tournament held in Middelburg, Mpumalanga and – after a spell playing for Kirkham Grammar School in Lancashire in England as part of a schools exchange programme at the end of 2014 – for the Border team at the 2015 event in Stellenbosch.